imyourunclebuck/Hooks/README.md

 Incubator monitoring project.
 Camera’s reset to default settings when switching between picamera2, lib camera and other UIs.

+    Using rpicam instead of libcamera now.
+Aug 4 2025

 I’m working on a project that involves 6 pi5s that each stream 2 CSI cameras ( 1 camera module 3 NoIR Wide and one camera module 3 Noir)

 The purpose of this project is to capture photos at exact times dictated by the incubation periods of given samples, while also providing a live feed from inside an incubator to help maintain a steady environment.